 If this is you, then it’s important to lay the law down when it comes to working.
 Having your own set space where you can close a door away from the rest of the house is ideal.
 Try to avoid household jobs as much as you can until you switch off from work.

 The rest of your family should also be aware of your working hours and know not to disturb you (as much as possible) then.

 When at home, it’s easy to let things build up.
 Bills, paperwork and notes can all amass pretty easily making your workspace chaotic.
 This really hampers productivity as there’s so much distraction.

-To avoid this, invest in storage solutions and shred anything you don’t need to keep.
+To avoid this, invest in storage solutions like our filing cabinets and shred anything you don’t need to keep.
 It’s all about being paperless nowadays so try to part with any hard copies of things that you have a digital back-up of.

 Line up a playlist or podcast

 Working from home can be lonely at times.
 Even if you’re happy in your own space, the lack of noise and chatter from other colleagues can make things seem a little quiet.

 So, get your music, radio or podcasts lined up for the day.
 Whether you’re into classical music for minimal distraction (also scientifically proven to make you more productive) or hardcore rock to wake you up – get the tunes ready to go.